roemeren/tableau-workbook-extractor/README.md

 <img src="images/08-error.png" alt="Error prompt" width="700"/>

-## How to run the script on Windows/Linux/MacOS (Python)
+## How to run the script using Python

-The tool can also be executed by running the `tableau-workbook-extractor.py` from the repository.
+The tool can also be executed by running the `tableau-workbook-extractor.py` Python script from the repository.

+To do this please follow these steps:

 1. Install Graphviz
     - Windows: see previous section
     - Other: see https://graphviz.org/download/
-1. **Clone the GitLab repo** by opening a terminal and executing the following commands:
+2. **Clone the GitLab repo** by opening a terminal and executing the following commands:
     ```
     cd C:\path\to\root\
     git clone https://git.bdbelux.be/remerencia/tableau-workbook-extractor.git
     ```
-2. **Replicate the environment** by creating a new Python 3.8 environment and installing the package versions listed in `requirements.txt`.
+3. **Replicate the environment** by creating a new Python 3.8 environment and installing the package versions listed in `requirements.txt`.
 For example in Anaconda (if Anaconda is not installed use `venv`):

     a.
 Open a new terminal in Anaconda for example in the `base` environment